home-assistant/home-assistant.io/source/_posts/2018-07-11-hassio-images.markdown

 og_image: /images/blog/2018-07-hassio-images/blogpost.png
 ---

 After 4 months of hard work, we are happy to announce our new images for Hass.io, based on HassOS.
 HassOS is a brand new operating system that we have created specifically for the purpose of running Hass.io.
+And yes, this supports the Raspberry Pi 3 B+!

 ## {% linkable_title What is new %}